 In 1924, he was appointed as the Cavendish’s assistant director of magnetic research.
 He developed techniques to produce ultra-powerful magnetic fields.

-In 1928, he discovered that in a very strong magnetic field the electric resistance of various metals depends on the magnetic field strength, forming a straight line relationship on a graph, now known as Kapitsa’s law of magnetoresistance.
+In 1928, he discovered that in a very strong magnetic field the electric resistance of various metals depends on the magnetic field strength, a straight line relationship now known as Kapitsa’s law of magnetoresistance.

 In 1930, Kapitsa was appointed director of Cambridge’s Mond Laboratory, the Cavendish Lab’s state-of-the-art offshoot, whose construction was completed in 1933.